 I was a little bored by Chapter Four (‘Sanctuary’).
 I don’t want to make too fine a point of that: if three out of the four episodes had me totally hooked, it’s hardly a criticism or a reason to worry if one episode didn’t quite feel as good.

-And Chapter Five (‘Gunslinger’) was also very enjoyable – and full of sweeteners (or ‘fan service’, if we want to put it that way).
+And Chapter Five (‘Gunslinger’) was also enjoyable – and full of sweeteners (or ‘fan service’, if we want to put it that way).
+But the jailbreak chapter with Bill Burr didn’t do anything for me: I’m a Bill Burr fan, but it felt a little like a filler show.

 Don’t get me wrong – I’m liking The Mandalorian.
 I’m just not finding it quite as spectacularly awesome as so many people seem to be saying it is.
 The main problem is that it doesn’t give the impression necessarily of a show that knows where it’s going.

-In general, it’s hard to argue with The Mandalorian.
+But look, in general, it’s hard to argue that much with The Mandalorian so far.

-But The Mandalorian is more like a steady stream of non-controversial and low-stress Star Wars storytelling to enjoy in easy doses: and it fulfils that function perfectly.
-Despite the way some voices in the online community are trying to portray it, The Mandalorian does not exist in conflict with or contest with the Sequel Trilogy or Episode IX – it exists alongside it, offering something different in style and scale.
+The Mandalorian is more like a steady stream of non-controversial and low-stress Star Wars storytelling to enjoy in easy doses: and it fulfils that function perfectly.

 This somewhat takes some of the pressure away from the dynamic of everything riding entirely on the reaction to the big-screen productions.
 From now on, the question of whether the Disney era Star Wars franchise is a success or a failure won’t depend entirely on how well the movies are received.